Laser hair removal is a fairly new and innovative method of eliminating body hair through the use of finely-tuned medical lasers.

 In many jurisdictions, anyone (medically-trained or otherwise) can perform laser hair removal treatments.
 However, trustworthy professionals in this field include nurses, physicians, and cosmetologists who hold appropriate credentials from an industry-based standards group, such as the National Laser Institute (11).

 In any case, you should always research your state’s localized regulation statutes to ensure that you are working with a trusted professional.

-There is no standard dosage of laser hair removal as cases vary from person to person.
-The amount of time or times it must be done will be determined by a variety of factors.
+There is no standard dosage for laser hair removal, as cases vary from person to person.
+The amount of time or times it must be used will be determined by a variety of factors.

 What is laser hair removal?
 At its procedural core, laser hair removal is a technique of abating unwanted or excessive body hair through the use of special-use lasers.
 These lasers provide a pinpointed degree of heat and light to the targeted hair, causing the base elements of the follicle to degrade and eventually fall apart, leading to the loss of the targeted hair in time.

 This method also causes the targeted hair follicles to regrow much more slowly, leading to hairlessness in the targeted area that can last between months and years.
 Though there are several different types of lasers available for use in this procedure, most patients opt for an option that optimizes a specialist’s ability to target their hair in contrast to their skin tone.

 How much does laser hair removal typically cost?
 Compared to other methods of hair reduction, laser hair removal is among the more expensive.
 Current estimates place the average price point at around a couple hundred dollars per treatment session.
 A full treatment regimen may require anywhere from three to eight treatments, so the final bill for this type of hair removal can certainly snowball.